 Then when I decided to come back, I started fresh and created a new account on Twitter.
 I get more active in logging what I learned using #100DaysofCode.

-I met many amazing people on Twitter who help me a lot during my journey.
+I met many amazing people on Twitter who helped me a lot during my journey.

-This year is such a sad and hard year for the whole world due to COVID.
+This year is such a sad and challenging year for the world due to COVID.

 Lockdowns everywhere, people are forced to work from home as much as possible, some people even lost their jobs.
 A year full of anxieties and depressions.

 I'm not an exception.